alephium/www/src/content/blog/2023-07-28_An-introduction-to-Blockflow--Alephium-s-sharding-algorithm-bbbf318c3402/index.md

 description: 'This is the fourth of a series of technical innovations brought by Alephium.
 Find the previous ones here (PolW), here (sUTXO), and here…'
 ---

-This is the fourth of a series of technical innovations brought by Alephium.
-Find the previous ones here (PolW), here (sUTXO), and here…

----

 ### An introduction to Blockflow: Alephium’s sharding algorithm

 <figure id="c826" class="graf graf--figure graf-after--h3">